Sizing from the Smallest Scales: The Mass of the Milky Way: Acknowledgements

 \section{Acknowledgements}

 We thank Tyler Kelley and Marcel Pawlowski for helpful discussions regarding this project.
 This work was supported in part by NSF grants AST-1815475 and AST-1518257.
-MKRW acknowledges support from the National Science Foundation Graduate Research Fellowship.
+MKRW acknowledges support from the National Science Foundation Graduate Research Fellowship and MPS–Ascend Postdoctoral Research Fellowship.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.~DGE-1321846.
+This material is based upon work supported by the National Science Foundation MPS-Ascend Postdoctoral Research Fellowship under Grant No. ~AST-2138144.
 MBK acknowledges support from NSF CAREER award AST-1752913, NSF grant AST-1910346, NASA grant NNX17AG29G, and HST-AR-15006, HST-AR-15809, HST-GO-15658, HST-GO-15901, HST-GO-15902, HST-AR-16159, and HST-GO-16226 from the Space Telescope Science Institute, which is operated by AURA, Inc., under NASA contract NAS5-26555.
 LVS acknowledges support from the NASA ATP 80NSSC20K0566 and NSF CAREER 1945310 grants.
+DCB thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant $\#$1829740, the Brinson Foundation, and the Moore Foundation; participation in the program has greatly benefited this work.

 This research has made use of NASA’s Astrophysics Data System Bibliographic Services.
 This research also utilized \texttt{astropy}, a community-developed core Python package for Astronomy \citep{astropy13, astropy18}.
 Additionally, the Python packages NumPy \citep{numpy}, iPython \citep{ipython}, SciPy \citep{scipy}, matplotlib \citep{hunter07}, and scikit-learn \citep{pedregosa12} were utilized for our data analysis and presentation.